deepakdubey8756/private_safe/README.md

 # Private Safe

-A simple website written in `django` to store `username` and `passwords`.
+Private Safe is a website written in `django` to manage passwords.

-It comes with full custom authentication and authorization to secure user credentials from being stolen.
+It uses  `advanced email authentication` to authenticate user.
+It uses `python secrets` to generate random super secure passwords.
+It remembers `ip addresses` for aditional security.

-## Installation
+## Installation:
 Clone the source code into desired directory and then run following commands.